Total Wipeout: The Wipeout Zone

 The Wipeout Zone is the final stage of the competition.
 The three remaining contestants must complete the "toughest obstacle course in the world" in the quickest time possible.
+This is usually in reverse order of the result from the previous 3rd round (either Dizzy Dummies, The Dreadmill, Winter Blunderland or Terror-Go-Round).
+Whilst one contestant goes ahead, the other contestants aren't allowed to see the run and stay in the tent until their run is complete.
 The contestant who completes the zone fastest wins the grand prize of £10,000.
 The Wipeout Zone is made up of five/six obstacles.
-In later series and Winter Wipeout, the contestant does not have to re-attempt the obstacle if they fall off; they simply swim to the next to save time.
+In later series and Winter Wipeout (Series 2 onwards), the contestant does not have to re-attempt the obstacle if they fall off; they simply swim to the next to save time.
 After 6 series of Total Wipeout, only 5 episodes have seen a female winner: Rachel of Series 2, Episode 2, Danielle Lloyd of the second Celebrity Special, Mica of Winter Wipeout Series 1, Episode 5, Kia of Series 5, Episode 3 and Nicola of Series 5, Episode 8.
-In addition, Series 5, Episode 3 was the first episode to feature an all-female Wipeout Zone.
+In addition, Series 5, Episode 3 was the first and only episode to feature an all-female Wipeout Zone.
+Tor (Series 1 Episode 2), Stuart (Series 1 Episode 4), Kevin Adams (Series 2 Episode 10 Celebrity Special), Andy Akinwolere (Series 4 Episode 12 Celebrity Special), Jade (Series 5 Episode 5 Last Chance Saloon) and Simon (Series 1 Episode 2 Winter Wipeout Christmas Special) all gave up in The Wipeout Zone due to either injuries or quitting in the end.

 Whilst in its existence, not a single contestant fell off the Seesaw of Truth.